 Currently, a number of restaurants serve the Pittsfield area.
-Among them are a variety of economically priced companies, as well as large fast food franchises and neighborhood coffee shops.
+Among them are a variety of economically priced companies, as well as large fast-food franchises and neighborhood coffee shops.
 For example, Pittsfield is home to the country’s highest-grossing Bonanza, as well as a Red Lobster and a Ground Round.
-There is a substantial Italian presence in the city, and there are still a few low- to moderate-priced Italian restaurants, however the most are neighborhood establishments with little care for atmosphere.
+There is a substantial Italian presence in the city, and there are still a few low- to moderate-priced Italian restaurants, however, most are neighborhood establishments with little care for the atmosphere.

-As a consequence, there would be little competition in the local neighborhood of a good dining restaurant.
+As a consequence, there would be little competition in the local neighborhood for a good dining restaurant.
 It would have to draw customers from outside Pittsfield.
 It is, however, located in a region where going large distances for a wonderful dinner is typical.

 Indeed, Pierre’s would be more accessible to residents of northern Berkshire County than other gourmet destinations.

-The only regional retail mall between Albany and Springfield, as well as Manchester, Vermont, and northern Connecticut, is located in Pittsfield, and it services a market that spreads for miles in all directions.
+The only regional retail mall between Albany and Springfield, as well as Manchester, Vermont, and northern Connecticut is located in Pittsfield, and it services a market that spreads for miles in all directions.